-Recommended Course Credit Hrs
+Recommended Course

-MATH-115 C Calculus with Analytic Geometry I 5
+MATH-115 Calculus with Analytic Geometry I 5

-MATH-120 C Calculus with Analytic Geometry II 5
+MATH-120 Calculus with Analytic Geometry II 5

-MATH-201 C Calculus with Analytic Geometry III 3
+MATH-201 Calculus with Analytic Geometry III 3

-MATH-202 I Differential Equations 3
+Differential Equations 3

 Engineering Physics I 5

-ENGR-211 E Engineering Physics II 5
+ENGR-211 Engineering Physics II 5

-A computer pr ogramming course 3
+A computer p programming course 3

-To complete an associate degree the program emphasis credit hours and the general education credit hours, which must be taken from the list approved by the General Education Committee, must total at least 64 credit hours in fields outlined on Pages 30-36.
+To complete an associate degree the program emphasis credit hours and the general education credit hours, which must be taken from the list approved by the General Education Committee, must total at least 64 credit hours in fields outlined on Pages 30-42.
 Also see specific curriculum guide for program emphasis.
 Certain general education courses are preferred for different programs.

 MATH-102.
-Intermediate Algebra\.
+Intermediate Algebra.
 3 Hours.
 This course is designed to survey the basic topics in algebra which will enable the student to enter a course in college algebra.
-Prerequisite: A minimum score of 31 on the Algebra Test of the COMPASS or credit in Introductory Algebra with a grade of C or above.
+Prerequisite: A minimum score of 57 on the ACCUPLACER test or credit in Introductory Algebra with a grade of C or above.

-MATH-105.
-College Algebra\.
-3 Hours.
-Topics included in the course are quadratic equations, ratios, proportions and variation, complex numbers, determinants, and elimination theory and inequalities.
-Prerequisite: A minimum score of 44 on the Algebra Test of the COMPASS or credit in Intermediate Algebra with a grade of C or above.
+MATH-104.
+College Algebra with Review.
+5 Hours.
+Topics included in the course are quadratic equations, ratio, proportion and variation, complex numbers, determinants, and elimination theory and inequalities.
+Prerequisite: A minimum score of 75 on the ACCUPLACER test or credit in Intermediate Algebra with a grade of C or above.